0% for 36 Months or 10% off a New AC. Learn More >

-Heat Pump Maintenance in Austin, TX
+Heat Pump Maintenance in Austin

 Many of us don’t think about what heating equipment we have or how it works, at least until it doesn’t.
 Heat pumps are becoming the choice for newer homes, particularly with the proposed and upcoming federal government legislation calling to remove natural gas appliances (furnaces).
 Older generations were completely disenchanted with heat pumps due to early issues with reliability, heating capacity, operation in very cold weather and cost to run backup heat (electric heat strips) at the coldest times.
 Current systems work much better, although with most conventional units, very cold weather still means reliance on backup heat and therefore high electric consumption.